Terms of Service

 - Customer shall not: (i) distribute, rent, lease, sublicense or transfer the Services, (ii) use the Services in a service bureau, outsourcing or time-sharing environment, or otherwise commercially exploit the Services; (iii) use the Service to send spam or any other form of duplicative and unsolicited messages other than marketing and promotional messages to Customer’s customers and prospective customers as contemplated by the Service; (iv) harvest, collect, gather, or assemble information or data regarding other users of the Service without their consent; (v) transmit through or post on the Service unlawful, immoral, libelous, tortious, infringing, defamatory, threatening, vulgar, or obscene material or material harmful to minors; (vi) transmit material containing software viruses or other harmful or deleterious computer code, files, scripts, agents, or programs through the Service; (vii) interfere with or disrupt the integrity or performance of the Service or the data contained therein; (viii) attempt to gain unauthorized access to the Service, computer systems, or networks related to the Service; or (ix) harass or interfere with another user’s use of the Service.

 - Customer acknowledges and agrees that the Service is not intended for use or transmission of any Sensitive Data, and it will not use the Service for the transmission, storage, or communication of any Sensitive Data.
-Qooper will have no liability whatsoever for Sensitive Data, notwithstanding anything to the contrary herein.
+Qooper will take commercially reasonable measures to protect customer data.

 - Suggestions and Feedback.
 Company shall have the right to use or act upon any suggestions, ideas, enhancement requests, feedback, recommendations, or other information provided by Customer relating to the Service to the extent it does not include Customer Data or Customer Property.